GLOBAL MARKETS-Japanese stocks outshine Europe and U.S. before key inflation data | Business

 GLOBAL MARKETS-Japanese stocks outshine Europe and U.S. before key inflation data

-Japanese shares touched a 34-year peak on Tuesday, while European stocks and S&P 500 futures slipped as investors waited for a U.S. inflation report that could shape Federal Reserve policy.
+Japanese shares touched a 34-year peak on Tuesday, while European stocks and S&P 500 futures fell as investors waited for a U.S. inflation report that could shape Federal Reserve policy.
 Treasuries and the dollar were little changed before the inflation numbers.
-Bitcoin remained just above $50,000 after crossing the threshold for the first time in over two years, thanks to inflows into exchange-traded funds backed by the digital asset.
+Bitcoin remained at around $50,000 after crossing the threshold for the first time in over two years thanks to inflows into exchange-traded funds backed by the cryptocurrency.

-Japan's Nikkei continued to advance, climbing to 38,010 on Tuesday, not far from the record high of 38,957 the benchmark touched on Dec.
-29, 1989.
-The Nikkei has gained more than 13% so far this year, after rising 28% in 2023.
-Foreign investors have flocked to the market, attracted by low valuations, changes in corporate governance, and a weak yen that has made Japanese companies' products more attractive globally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)